-Overnight oats are what you call oats that have been in the fridge overnight.
-As you may have guessed, this is literally how overnight oats received their name.
-When left overnight in the liquid of choice, overnight oats absorb the liquid, soften up, and form a texture that makes for a great breakfast food.
+Overnight oats is an alternative way of preparing oatmeal.
+Rather than the traditional method of boiling oats, overnight oats are mixed with milk and left overnight in the fridge, allowing the oats and seeds to hydrate.
+While you're sleeping, overnight oats absorb the liquid, soften up, and form a texture that makes for a great breakfast food.
 Add in some extras, like chia seeds, Greek yogurt, fruit, vanilla, flax, or peanut butter, and you have yourself a delicious and healthy breakfast.
 Having the perfect overnight oats recipe really is a matter of preference, but there are so many different options that, more than likely, it will not take you long to find the overnight oats recipe of your choosing.

 Can you have overnight oats using quick oats?

 Quick oats, also known as instant oats, or pre-packaged oats, are a great option for overnight oats.
 Quick Oats are very similar to rolled oats, except they have a finer cut, and are thinner.
 This increased amount of processing makes them easier to digest.